tc39/proposal-intl-message-resource/README.md

 greeting.toString(); // 'Hello world!'

 const notifications = res.get('new_notifications').resolveMessage({ count: 1 });
-notifications.toString(); // 'You have one new notification'
+notifications.toString(); // 'You have 1 new notification'
 ```